nvmcommunity/alchemist-restful-api/README.md

 ]);

 $resourceOffsetPaginator = $restfulApi->resourceOffsetPaginator()
-    // Set max limit for resource (don't call this method or set max limit to `0` to make your resource unlimited),
+    // Set max limit for resource (set max limit to `0` or not define it will disable max limit)
     // if limit is not passed in from the request input, the max limit parameter will override the limit parameter.
     ->defineMaxLimit(1000);